 Metal is a tool that is commonly used for making craft among the tribes of India.
-Odisha is best known for its Dhokra metal casting which is an important traditional craft.
+Orissa is best known for its Dhokra metal casting which is an important traditional craft.
 This Dhokra casting is an essentially folk-art that is restricted in few places.
 People of Sithulias (an aboriginal caste) practice this craft.
 Other tribes like Ghaniaram, Thatarian and Gharien also practice Dhokra metal cast at Dhenkanal.
 The metal used for this casting is brass followed by lost wax method.
 Dhokra metal casting is not only the craft of Orissa but it is also found in Madhya Pradesh, Bengal and Bihar.
-Especially when it comes to Odisha, Dhokra metal casting is largely set in southwest of Odisha, namely Kuliana in the Mayubhanj district, Kaimatin Keonjhar district, Haradagaria in the Puri district and Sadeibarni in the Dhenkanal district.
+Especially when it comes to Orissa, Dhokra metal casting is largely set in southwest of Orissa, namely Kuliana in the Mayubhanj district, Kaimatin Keonjhar district, Haradagaria in the Puri district and Sadeibarni in the Dhenkanal district.

-Dhenkanal district is an administrative division of Odisha.
+Dhenkanal district is an administrative division of Orissa.
 The district is covered with dense forest that is a home for animals like elephants, tigers and etc. Long range of hills are that acquires major land of this district is a feast for the nature lover.
 It is basically an agricultural land that provides the principle products of the district are firewood, timber, medicinal herbs and plants, bamboo and kendu leaf.
 The district is also famous for the celebration of Jagar Jatra i.e. Maha Shivaratri festival held during winter season.
 Since nineteenth century Dhenkanal has also proved that this place is the centre of religious movement, as the movement called “Mahima Dharma” has spread throughout India and Far East countries from then.

 • Southern hilly region.